nepx/halfix/compatibility.md

 ## ReactOS
 Works fine, from the LiveCD.
 VGA emulation is funky, though.
 Icons don't render.
 Hopefully enabling VESA will fix that.

+## Buildroot

+Boots fine, no graphics (`No displays found!`).
+Most likely due to problems in VGA BIOS -- graphics don't work on Bochs either.

+## Ubuntu

+Tried 16.04, fails with a kernel panic.
+Interestingly, the same kernel panic occurs in Bochs 2.6.10.
+I have yet to find out why because I can't find a way to scroll up in the text mode console.